acoppes/unity-gameobject-brush/Readme.md

   - Customizable in asset
   - Filters to use
   - Default prefabs folder
+  - Search for children or not when generating palette.
 * Filters for game objects (decide which objects to show in palette)
   - Customizable (logic)
 * Cleanup stuff on scene save, load, etc.